How to insert flag icons in tables

 To insert little flag icons in your table, you need flag codes.
 You will recognize them because of their format: :ch: will translate into the icon of the Swiss flag and :jp: will turn into the Japanese flag.

 In your data, you can place these flag codes in an extra column or in cells that already have another content (scroll to the end of this article to find extra tips for how to prepare the data in Excel).
-Datawrapper will search for these flag codes everywhere in the data and will replace them with the icons.
+Datawrapper will replace them with the icons.

 That's how the data looks like for our table up there: